 Can you tell us a little bit about your background and what has led up to this moment in your career?

 I am currently in my sixth year at the Medical Scientist Training Program (MSTP) at UT Southwestern Medical School.
-Growing up in an active family involved in the medical field, I have experienced first-hand the healing aspect of medicine.
+Growing up in an active family involved in both the medical and education field, I have experienced first-hand the personal touch of education, as well as the healing aspect of medicine.
 As I sit here reminiscing, I realize how so many of my pursuits throughout my schooling prepared me for the Schweitzer Fellowship.
 My experiences, such as internships at hospitals, language studies, medical mission work, and running my own non-profit organization have allowed me to learn the skills I needed to be able to make a more impactful difference in my community.

 Philanthropy has been a crucial motivator of my growth.